 - A backup job may think it's currently in transit.
 See section 3.4.
 Repair agent communications.

-If agents are taking constant full backups or differential merges at random intervals, or are encountering intermittent 401, 500, or VSS writer errors, this is a sign that there may be more than one Datto appliance on the network trying to back up the same protected machine.
+If agents take constant full backups or differential merges at random intervals, or encounter intermittent 401, 500, or VSS writer errors, there may be more than one Datto appliance on the network trying to back up the same protected machine.

 Follow these steps to resolve this problem:

-Check that all 3 services are present on the target machine via services.msc
+Check that all 3 services are present on the protected machine via services.msc:

 - StorageCraft Raw Agent

 Stop the StorageCraft ImageReady service.
 Then, right click the service and go to Properties.
 Change the Startup Type to Manual.

 Open up task manager, and end the processes of any instances of the following services: